containers/buildah/docs/buildah-from.1.md

 If --userns-uid-map-user is specified, but --userns-gid-map-group is not specified, `Buildah` will assume that the specified user name is also a suitable group name to use as the default setting for this option.

+**--userns-uid-map-user** *mapping*

+Directly specifies a UID mapping which should be used to set ownership, at the filesystem level, on the container's contents.
+Commands run using `buildah run` will default to being run in their own user namespaces, configured using the UID and GID maps.

+Entries in this map take the form of one or more triples of a starting in-container UID, a corresponding starting host-level UID, and the number of consecutive IDs which the map entry represents.

+This option overrides the *remap-uids* setting in the *options* section of /etc/containers/storage.conf.

+If this option is not specified, but a global --userns-uid-map setting is supplied, settings from the global option will be used.

+If none of --userns-uid-map-user, --userns-gid-map-group, or --userns-uid-map are specified, but --userns-gid-map is specified, the UID map will be set to use the same numeric values as the GID map.

+**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless usernamespace in the container, rather than being relative to the host as it would be when run rootful.

+**--userns-uid-map-user** *user*

+Specifies that a UID mapping which should be used to set ownership, at the filesystem level, on the container's contents, can be found in entries in the `/etc/subuid` file which correspond to the specified user.
+Commands run using `buildah run` will default to being run in their own user namespaces, configured using the UID and GID maps.
+If --userns-gid-map-group is specified, but --userns-uid-map-user is not specified, `Buildah` will assume that the specified group name is also a suitable user name to use as the default setting for this option.

 **--uts** *how*